The True Meaning of Loyalty in Family Dynamics

-Their sister has her own path, her own passions, but they’ve welcomed her in too—encouraging her to claim her place in their circle (yes, she has a female version of their tattoo).
-My youngest, now 14, looks up to them all, pulling from their experiences and advice (he's still on the fence about a tattoo and we are all ok with that!).
+Their sister has her own path and passions, but they’ve welcomed her in too—encouraging her to claim her place in their circle (yes, she has a female version of their tattoo).
+My youngest, now 15, looks up to them all, pulling from their experiences and advice (he's still on the fence about a tattoo, and we are all okay with that!).

 What began as rivalry has become refuge.